vincentdephily/emlop/docs/COMPARISON.md

 ## Interface

-Emlop is organised into subcommands, whereas {gen,q}lop only use (possibly conflicting) flags.
+Emlop is organised into subcommands, whereas {gen,q}lop use (possibly conflicting) flags.
 It tries to merge functions where that makes sense, for example `emlop l` combines `genlop -l`, `genlop -e`, and `genlop -t`, because there didn't seem to be a point to separate them.
 Same thing with `genlop -c` and `genlop -p` which are combined into `emlop p`.

 ## Output